rachbee42/Python-Challenge/README.md

 Greatest Decrease in Profits: Feb-14 ($-1825558)

-In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+<br>In addition, your final script should both print the analysis to the terminal and export a text file with the results.</br>

 <br><b>PyPoll Instructions</b></br>